AQuaZar/kottans-backend/README.md

 ```
 </details>

-The article explains basics of memory management, reveals concept of virtual adresses and describes roles of diffent memory segments.
-It's important to keep in mind problems that can occur beacause of stack or heap expanding.
+The article explains basics of memory management, reveals concept of virtual addresses and describes roles of different memory segments.
+It's important to keep in mind problems that can occur because of stack or heap expanding.

 ---

-## 5 - TCP.
+## 6 - TCP.
 UDP.
 Network

-**Internet 101** videos are extremely teachable and information presented in nice-looking form, good for me I'm aldready familiar with terminilogy of Internet and TCP/IP protocols (thanks NAU, very cool).
+**Internet 101** videos are extremely teachable and information presented in nice-looking form, good for me I'm already familiar with terminology of Internet and TCP/IP protocols (thanks NAU, very cool).

 **How DNS Works**.
 Education in the form of comics? yes please.
 In entertaining form it explains how DNS works and what a journey lies behind a DNS query.
 Main concepts that I learned is that every unit in this DNS-finding sequence doesn't need to know every address in the Internet, it just knows where to ask, and another thing that helps is cash where machine can look before asking.

 **Networking for Web Developers**
+Throughout the course were covered CLI commands to interact with network, were revealed some problems existing in Web and protocols like HTTP and TCP were explained.
 TCP flag is a part of the TCP packet and used to communicate between sender and receiver in the form of boolean value.
 I find this familiar to the conversation of two people with walkie-talkie.
-They need some code prhases to signal start or end of conversation, acknowledgment of data delivery like [S],[F] and [.] flags in TCP packet.
+They need some code phrases to signal start or end of conversation, acknowledgment of data delivery like [S],[F] and [.] flags in TCP packet.

+*Good to remember*:
 traceroute - tell us how many hops are between you and destination address.
 ttl - time to live